Tim Swiel

-Timothy Gregory Swiel (born 4 June 1993) is an English-born South African rugby union player for the Western Province in the currie cup and the DHL Stormers in super rugby in South Africa.
+Timothy Gregory Swiel (born 4 June 1993) is an English-born South African rugby union player.
 His regular position is fly-half.

 Career

 Youth

-Swiel attended Bishops in Cape Town and played in their first side in 2010 and 2011 alongside Oli Kebble and Johnny Kôtze.
-As part of an exchange programme, Swiel also played for English school side Dulwich College during the 2010–2011 season.
+Swiel attended Bishops in Cape Town and played in their first side in 2010 and 2011 alongside Dillyn Leyds, Oli Kebble and Johnny Kôtze.
+As part of an exchange programme, Swiel also played for English school side Dulwich College during the 2009–2010 season.